 What if I need more than one service?

-Our policy is to provide only one dental, vision, or hearing service per patient per day in order to meet as much demand for them as possible.
-Most patients can receive a medical and dental, vision, or hearing service in the same day.
-You are more than welcome to stand in line for a second wristband for dental, vision, or hearing service the following day after you have received care the first day you visit the clinic.
+Our policy is to provide only one dental or vision service per patient per day in order to meet as much demand for them as possible.
+Most patients can receive a medical and dental service or medical and vision service in the same day.
+You are more than welcome to stand in line for a second wristband for dental or vision service the following day after you have received care the first day you visit the clinic.
 However, you will have to wait until 4:00 PM to receive a wristband for the next day.

 Do veterans get priority?